Namastey London: Cast

+Production

+The first half of Namastey London was set in Punjab, while the second half took place in London.
+Consequently, the movie was filmed across 50 locations in the UK, including Slough, Windsor, Bromley, and various parts of London.
+Iconic London landmarks featured prominently, such as the London Eye (seen at least nine times), Tower Bridge, Millennium Bridge, St Paul’s Cathedral, Greenwich, Buckingham Palace, Canary Wharf, Big Ben, Trafalgar Square, and the National Gallery.
+The Punjab scenes were shot near Chandigarh.

 Soundtrack

 The soundtrack album was released on 27 January 2007 and received good reviews.
 The songs were composed by Himesh Reshammiya.
 Salim–Sulaiman composed the film score.
 All songs were penned by Javed Akhtar.

 Release and reception

-The film was released on 27th March, 2007 worldwide.
+The film was released on 23 March 2007 worldwide.

+Shooting for the film began on 16 August 2006 and ended on 7 September 2006.

+Priyanka Chopra was the original choice for Jazz but was replaced by Katrina Kaif.

 Namastey London received positive reviews from critics upon release.
 Taran Adarsh of indiafm.com wrote, "Namastey London is addictive stuff.
 You watch it once, you wanna watch it again."
 Kumar received almost unanimous praise for his portrayal of Arjun Singh, with a critic saying "Kumar certainly leaves his mark throughout the flick.
 One of the coolest performances of the star."
 Adarsh said "One of his finest performances so far, Namastey London also marks the coming of age of an actor who was often dubbed as an action hero or a funster.
 Kumar not only wins the heart of Kaif on-screen, he's sure to win the hearts of millions of moviegoers with a terrific portrayal in this film."
 On Katrina Kaif's performance he wrote, "she handles the complex part with remarkable ease.
 The pretty lass is only getting better with every film."
 Despite the generally favorable reviews, Prachi Singh of Moviewalah panned the film, with a verdict of 2 out of 5 stars.